-A steady flow of Hepatitis C Treatments are being produced, and each is being hailed as the next best thing, either promising to give new hope to those who have unsuccessfully gone through treatment before, offering new ways to attack the toughest Hep C strain, genotype 1, or just better Hepatitis C treatment overall.
+A steady flow of Hepatitis C Treatments is being produced, and each is being hailed as the next best thing, either promising to give new hope to those who have unsuccessfully gone through treatment before, offering new ways to attack the most arduous Hep C strain, genotype 1, or just better Hepatitis C treatment overall.

-I’ve noticed an interesting trend in news for Hep C that might actually add some practical uses: stock market investors have been taking a keen interest in Hepatitis C treatments—presumably because baby boomers have such a high rate of infection, and are about to hit the age where Hepatitis C symptoms begin to become a problem if you haven’t already been tested and aren’t seeking treatment.
+I’ve noticed an exciting trend in the news for Hep C that might actually add some practical uses: stock market investors have been taking a keen interest in Hepatitis C treatments—presumably because baby boomers have such a high rate of infection and are about to hit the age where Hepatitis C symptoms begin to become a problem if you haven’t already been tested and aren’t seeking treatment.

-It doesn’t remove all the risks and unknown, but it’s an extra piece of research to do.
+It doesn’t remove all the risks and unknowns, but it’s an extra research piece.

 The current favorite, by the way, is a forthcoming drug from Gilead Science, due to start human trials soon.
-It works by attacking HCV’s RNA and stopping it from reproducing, and has already shown high promise in Hepatitis C treatment for genotypes 2 & 3, promise which is supposed to carry over to genotype 1.
+It works by attacking HCV’s RNA and stopping it from reproducing.
+It has already shown high promise in Hepatitis C treatment for genotypes 2 & 3, which is supposed to carry over to genotype 1.